-The following two categories are to be deemed minimal risk, and eligible for alteration/waiver of consent.
+The following two categories are to be deemed minimal risk so that they are eligible for alteration/waiver of consent.
 PCTs that are testing:

 - 1. One or more regulated products according to approved or labeled uses. - 2.
 One or more regulated products not according to label but according to standard of care.